‘What American Indians saw as sacred, others saw as profit’

 Tags: american indian, elona street-stewart, environment, justice, Native American, Native American Intercultural Congregational Support, north dakota, oil, standing rock, synod of the lakes and prairies, water

-Ministries: Native American Intercultural Congregational Support, Advisory Committee on Social Witness Policy (ACSWP), Racial Equity Advocacy Committee (REAC), Compassion, Peace and Justice, Environmental Issues, Gender & Racial Justice, Office of Faith-Based Investing and Corporate Engagement
+Ministries: Native American Intercultural Congregational Support, Advisory Committee on Social Witness Policy (ACSWP), Racial Equity Advocacy Committee (REAC), Compassion, Peace and Justice, Environmental Issues, Gender, Racial and Intercultural Justice, Office of Faith-Based Investing and Corporate Engagement